Ed-VanDerSar/OOP-Java-CheatSheet/README.md

 ```
 In this example, `Dog` and `Cat` override the `makeSound()` method of the `Animal` class to provide their own specific behavior.

+##Casting in Java

+Definition: Casting in Java is the process of converting a variable from one type to another.
+It is typically used to convert data types so that they can be used in different operations, or to convert object references so that they can be used in different contexts.

+Types of Casting
+There are two main types of casting in Java:

+Primitive Type Casting
+Reference Type Casting
+1. Primitive Type Casting
+Definition: Primitive type casting is used to convert one primitive data type into another.
+It can be further divided into two categories:

+Implicit (Widening) Casting: Automatically done by the Java compiler when a smaller type is converted to a larger type.
+Explicit (Narrowing) Casting: Manually done by the programmer when a larger type is converted to a smaller type.
+Example of Implicit Casting (Widening):

 ## 4. Encapsulation :bookmark: